-Alison Meagher is a doctoral researcher at the School of Politics, International Studies and Philosophy at Queen’s University, Belfast.
+Alison Meagher has a PhD from the School of Politics, International Studies and Philosophy at Queen’s University, Belfast.

-Alison is the current QUB Convocation Scholar, and has previously held the Universities Ireland Scholarship, awarded by the Centre for Cross Border Studies for the pursuit of research in Northern Ireland.
+Alison was a QUB Convocation Scholar, and has previously held the Universities Ireland Scholarship, awarded by the Centre for Cross Border Studies for the pursuit of research in Northern Ireland.
 She is a former Editor-In-Chief of the Queen’s Political Review and currently serves on the Executive Committee of the Political Studies Association of Ireland.